 8. Enough cream.
 Without fail if I buy a small amount, everyone wants some and if I buy it in pints, everyone wants custard.
 I’m sure it’s deliberate.

-9. A gravy boat.
+9. A gravy boat and a cream jug.
 What has happened to the nation’s fleet of gravy boats?
 Are we all using Pyrex jugs or those strange jugs in the shape of a cow?
+And I never have anything suitable to put cream in.
+It’s not the same served straight out of the carton, is it?

 10. An emergency present.
 Tricky.
 I find boxes of Matchmakers or Ferrero Rocher chocolates kept for this purpose usually vanish.
 You’ll just have to be strong or invest in a prettily wrapped gift card from somewhere like Marks & Spencer.

 I’m sure you have your own list.
 Let me know.
-I bet there’s loads of things I’ve forgotten!
+I bet there are loads of things I’ve forgotten!